SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
+Likewise,
+specifying a protocol composition type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without having to introduce a new name.

-Each item in a protocol composition list must be either the name of protocol or a type alias of a protocol composition type.
+Each item in a protocol composition list must be either the name of a class, a protocol, or a type alias of a protocol composition type.
+The list can contain at most one class.

 .. langref-grammar